-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Jane Ashcroft (the Clerk to the Governing Body) via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Great Heights Academy Trust.
 Please mark them as Private and Confidential.

 Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to Mr C Midgley, Chair of Trustees, via the trust office.
 Please mark them as Private and Confidential.